benjouira/flutter-note-app/README.md

 flutter Packages:
-after adding new package we need to run flutter clear in terminal this will delete the build folder, then, we stop and start debugging the project again and this will create the new build folder with the new package
+after adding new package we need to run flutter clean in terminal this will delete the build folder, then, we stop and start debugging the project again and this will create the new build folder with the new package